 - Confirm UAC Prompt by accepting through Yes option.

-- Right click on the files having pink color background and choose Disable selected items.
+- Right click on the files having the pink color background and choose Disable selected items.

 - Disable all the files having pink color background one by one.

-- Restart Explorer or restart you Windows 10 PC.
+- Restart Explorer or restart your Windows 10 PC.